buaazyz/jsonparser/readme.md

 # my JSON parser

-imitate minilang to realize a simple json parser
+imitate a toy-language (compiler) to realize a simple JSON parser